 Analysis / Bias

 In review, the Conservative Institute publishes news in three categories.
-First, is Breaking News, which typically uses minimal to moderate loaded language in headlines such as this Democrats offer to repeal Obamacare tax as spending talks continue: Report.
-This story is appropriately source to The Hill and Newsweek.
-The second category is Political Analysis, which features op-eds from prominent conservatives such as David Limbaugh, Ben Shapiro and Michelle Malkin, some of which do not have positive records with fact checkers.
+First is Breaking News, which typically uses minimal to moderate loaded language in headlines such as this Democrats offer to repeal Obamacare tax as spending talks continue: Report.
+This story is appropriately sourced from The Hill and Newsweek.
+The second category is Political Analysis, which features op-eds from prominent conservatives such as David Limbaugh, Ben Shapiro, and Michelle Malkin, some of which do not have positive records with fact-checkers.
 The third category is CI Digest, which appears to be op-eds written by Daniel Vaughan, who is listed as a columnist for CI, though not on the actual website.
-When it comes to sourcing we did find instances of links to the questionable Breitbart, which has failed numerous fact checks.
+Regarding sourcing, we found instances of links to the questionable Breitbart, which has failed numerous fact checks.

-When reporting on the science of climate change, the CI does not deny human impacts on climate change, but some articles do question government based solutions.
+When reporting on the science of climate change, the CI does not deny human impacts on climate change, but some articles question government-based solutions.
 In general, the Conservative Institute reports mostly factual with a strong right conservative bias in story selection and editorial positions.

 Overall, we rate the Conservative Institute Right Biased based on story selection and editorial positions that favors the right.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency and the use of sources who have failed fact checks.
-(D. Van Zandt 3/8/2018) Update (12/9/2019)
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency and the use of sources who have failed fact checks.
+(D. Van Zandt 3/8/2018) Update (07/22/2022)